juho-p/rspwl/README.md

 # rspwl

 Wayland compositor based on wlroots, written in Rust.
+For build instructions, see the end of the README.

+**Not ready for any practical use**

 ## Goal